Aston Martin Vantage (2005): Vantage AMR Pro (2017)

-Vantage V600
+Vantage V600 / Vantage V600 Roadster (2018)

-The Vantage V600 is the last production variant of the V12 Vantage built as a tribute to the Virage V600.
+The Vantage V600 is the last production variant of the V12 Vantage built as a tribute to the Virage-based Vantage V600.
 The car is the result of a special customer request of a bespoke and more powerful V12 Vantage.
-The customer ordering the car has agreed-upon limited production of the car and thus 14 units will be built.
+The customer ordering the car has agreed-upon limited production of the car and 14 units were built, seven in each body style.
 The car features many unique bits that set it apart from the outgoing V12 Vantage.
 The Vantage V600 uses the AM28 V12 engine found in the Vantage GT12, which has a power output of 592 bhp and 625 Nm of torque.
 The engine is coupled to a 7-speed manual transmission exclusive to this variant only.
-Deliveries of the Vantage V600 are scheduled to begin in late 2018.
+Deliveries of the Vantage V600 began in late 2018.

-Personalisation

-In addition to the specific packages above, all variants of the Vantage series were offered with a wide range of personalisation options, particularly in the interior where several different shades of leather – and even stitching – may be chosen to complement or contrast each other and the body (and, in the case of the convertible, the roof).
-The "N400" engine modifications and/or sports chassis are also available individually for those owners who would like to combine the increased power or handling of the special edition with the more subtle original body, interior, and badging – much like the "POW" Vantages of the 1980s.
-Many thousands of choices of colour, trim, and options combined with the in house "customisation" available through Works Service make it possible for a Vantage owner to configure a unique individual car to his or her specifications.